Author: Howard Rheingold

 Another time, a student was working out a problem on the board.
 Kuropatwas’s desk was at the back of the class.
 He watched and kept quiet in class, but tweeted about what he was seeing.
 The student working through the problem in front of the class hit a snag.
 She asked for advice.
 Different students chimed in with different ideas.
 She called up another student to give her a hand.
 Another student joined them.
 Eventually four students were at the board, working out the solution with the collaboration of the whole class.
 All through the process, Kuropatwa tweeted his observations, trying to be objective without commentary.
 People on Twitter started responding in real time.
 At the urging of his Twitter network, Kuropatwa turned his tweets into a blog post.

-By 2010, Kuropatwa’s students are finding and sharing resources around a class hashtag.
+By 2010, Kuropatwa’s students were finding and sharing resources around a class hashtag.
 One night, the students started using the blog as a chat space through a comment thread.
 One of them commented that she wished they had a tag board.
 Darren didn’t know what that was, but he found out, and provided one for his students.

 Kuropatwa worked for the Department of Education Manitoba, supporting high school teachers across the province in trying similar things in their classes, as curriculum coordinator at a school division that was starting a digital learning initiative.
 Now he works for the Hanover School Division as director of learning, responsible for K-12 assessment and instruction, professional growth of teachers and administrators.
 “Once you have the infrastructure in place so kids can get online, it’s hard to overestimate the amount of professional development that teachers and administrators need.
 Once you all understand that educators of all stripes need constant support and learning of their own in order to do effective digital learning.”